Ginxss/tfds/README.md

 ### add(value)
 *Runtime:* **O(1)**

-Adds the value 3 to the queue:
+Adds the value 3 to the FIFO queue:
 ```
 queue.add(3);
 ```